Do Go On - 400 - The Millennium Dome Heist

 That's so good.

-But also I start to type in horse and my computer is like,
+But also, I just, I start to type in horse and my computer's like, horse name generator.

 And I'm like, yes, please.